purab1918/DMart-Sales-Analysis/README.md

 Missing Values: Some data entries may be incomplete due to technical glitches or non-reporting by some stores.
 Feature Types: Includes numerical features (e.g., MRP, sales) and categorical features (e.g., product category, store type).

+The missing values are handled by taking the mean and mode of the Item Weight and Outlet Size respectively of the Test dataset.